100 Essential Cleaning Hacks for Your Home

 Clean the Toilet Daily

 If you swish your toilet every day with your cleaning hacks brush, you’ll keep it relatively clean without a ton of hard labor.
 Use the water already in the toilet to swish the entire toilet bowl.
 Your bathroom probably gets dirtiest the fastest and is the hardest to clean.
-You probably don’t clean the toilet every day but there are several things you need to clean more often.
-Find out the cleaning hacks.

 Skip the Polish